Jasmine Harman

-Career

 Early career

-Harman had a career in the health and fitness industry and later moved into television.
+Harman began her career in the health and fitness industry and later moved into television.
 She is a qualified fitness instructor and lived in the Algarve for several years, working as marketing manager for a health resort.
 It was here that she began writing as a professional and hosted her own twice-weekly live magazine show on an Algarve radio station, Kiss FM, where she worked with DJ Sir Owen Gee.

 Television

 In 2004, Harman was selected to co-present the Channel 4 show A Place in the Sun: Home or Away?
 She has filmed more than 200 episodes worldwide and recorded more episodes than any other presenter of the show.

 The programme is broadcast daily on More4, Discovery Real Time and Discovery Travel & Living, as well as channels in Europe and beyond, including New Zealand, Australia and South Africa.
 She has also featured in property, travel, health and lifestyle programmes for This Morning, GMTV and the Travel Channel.

 On 16 August 2011, a BBC One documentary, My Hoarder Mum and Me, was broadcast.
 It featured Jasmine and her siblings trying to help their mother, Vasoulla, to manage her hoarding.
 On 8 May 2012, the documentary was extended to include other hoarders as Britain's Biggest Hoarders.

 She fronted the BBC One documentary Britain's Compulsive Shoppers in August 2014.
 She was a presenter on the programme The Truth About Your Teeth which was broadcast on BBC One in June 2015.
-And she presented the second series of Collectaholics on BBC Two.
+She also presented the second series of Collectaholics on BBC Two.
 The series aired in April 2015.
 She replaced Mel Giedroyc who hosted the first series in 2014.